Responsible Food Model

 Reimagining hotels.
 Building sustainable hotels secures long-term asset value while meeting the expectations of today’s guests.
 We aim to embed sustainability from the outset, accompanying and guiding hotel owners in designing sustainable properties.

-Our brand standards now integrate 50 sustainability criteria alongside technical requirements aligned with LEED and BREEAM certifications, ensuring that sustainability is embedded from the very start of a hotel project.
+A part of our brands now integrate 50 sustainability criteria into their standards alongside technical requirements aligned with LEED and BREEAM certifications, ensuring that sustainability is embedded from the very start of a hotel project.
 Beyond construction, we support owners with an ESG dashboard with extra-financial performance, helping prioritize initiatives that deliver both impact and value.

 Discover insights from the General Managers of some of our eco-certified hotels